mars-sim/mars-sim/README.md

 ## Modeling and Simulation
-mars-sim uses both Discrete Event Simulation and Agent-based Modeling and Simulation in guiding everyday decisions of a settler agent in mars-sim.

 mars-sim is a semi-social and professional simulation that portrays the interaction between the settlers and their environment.

+Both the paradigm of Discrete Event Simulation and the Agent-based Modeling are implemented in guiding the everyday decisions of the settler agents in mars-sim.

 Each settler has well defined job type, job role, technical skills, personality, natural attributes, task preferences and relationship with one another as they strive on Mars.

 Player may create numerous settlements spreading across the surface of Mars.
 Each settlement has a command structure and a developmental objective.
 They can be as simple as a four-person initial landing base; a mining depot near sites with high mineral concentration; or a full blown, self-contained colony hosting higher functions with 48+ settlers having an elected mayor.
 In terms of economic development, each settlement sets the Value Points (VP) of each resource, based on its supply and demand.